Search by category, archive or keyword

 When a person begins the rehabilitation process, it is an investment in their personal health, wellness and well-being.
 The individual also makes a financial investment in the process, often seen as out-of-pocket costs, missed wages or as an insurance claim.

-Given that there is a big investment of time, money and emotion during rehabilitation, it is only sensible that families will want to ensure that they get the most out of their investment.
+Given the significant investment of time, money and emotion during rehabilitation, it is only sensible that families will want to ensure that they get the most out of their investment.

 With addiction treatment, the return on the investment is seeing a family member get the most out of his or her treatment time and becoming a happier, sober person.
 For this reason, families can look at the recovery monitoring program as an added layer that helps to ensure that their investment into rehab services pays off.